Blumlaut/EasyAdmin-docs/docs/index.md

 ## Contributing

-Both [EasyAdmin](https://github.com/Blumlaut/EasyAdmin) and the [wiki](https://github.com/Blumlaut/EasyAdmin-docs) can be contributed to.
+Both [EasyAdmin](https://github.com/Blumlaut/EasyAdmin) and the [docs](https://github.com/Blumlaut/EasyAdmin-docs) are open source and can be contributed to.

 Spotted a mitsake[sic] or want to expand a page with more infos?
 Click the "Edit" button at the top right and create a Pull Request!
 Any contributions are always welcome! ![](https://cdn.discordapp.com/emojis/652536385500086284.png?size=20)